Evidence Level

 100 older adults with subjective cognitive decline.

 NO significant effect on memory performance vs placebo at 12 months.
-This larger, longer follow-up did NOT confirm pilot trial findings — important caveat for spermidine cognitive claims.
+This larger, longer follow-up did not confirm pilot trial findings — important caveat for spermidine cognitive claims.

 3

-Kiechl 2018 — Bruneck Cohort Observational Study
+Bruneck Cohort Observational Study

 829 adults followed 20 years (Bruneck Study).

 Highest dietary spermidine tertile associated with lower all-cause and cardiovascular mortality vs lowest tertile.
-CRITICAL CAVEAT: observational, not interventional; cannot establish causation; dietary spermidine may correlate with other healthful dietary patterns.
+Critical caveat: observational, not interventional; cannot establish causation; dietary spermidine may correlate with other healthful dietary patterns.

 Side effects and drug interactions